 If Jesus were not God, this type of behavior should have been stopped immediately and severely rebuked!
 However, in both examples Jesus accepted their worship.

-The specific question about "praise" is actually weaker than "worship," but Jesus received "praise" too: And He began teaching in their synagogues and was praised by all.
+The specific question about praise is weaker than worship, but Jesus received praise too: And He began teaching in their synagogues and was praised by all.
 (Luke 4:15)

-It cannot be overstated that the passage cited to try and demonstrate that Jesus didn't receive praise was ripped out of its context and forced to try and cast doubt that Jesus did, in fact, receive worship and praise without any qualms or reservations.
+It cannot be overstated.
+The passage cited to try to demonstrate that Jesus didn't receive praise was ripped out of its context.
+The interpretation was forced to try to cast doubt on the truth: Jesus did, in fact, receive worship and praise without any reservations.
 Only God can do that without being in terrible danger of judgment (e.g. Acts 12:21-23).
 If Jesus was less than God (as He is incorrectly portrayed in JW theology), then these examples of accepting praise and worship (as an angel or some other created being) would make Him guilty of serious sin against God.
 He would not be a savior, but a treasonous rebel and a sinner.
 The JW's do not wish to affirm the genuine logical conclusion of their erroneous theology.
 But they can't have it both ways.

-The final three scriptural examples all suffer from the same misunderstanding as to the reason for the Incarnation of Jesus and the role of the Messiah in fulfilling God's plan of redemption.
+The final three scriptural examples all suffer from the same misunderstanding.
+The reason for the Incarnation of Jesus and the role of the Messiah in fulfilling God's plan of redemption are important.
 Jesus willingly submitted Himself to the will of the Father in order to fulfill the righteous requirements of the Law (Romans 8:3-4) and to take the curse of sin upon Himself in order to redeem a people for His name and glory.

 Perhaps the most important passage which teaches this truth is found in Philippians: